 In 2017, GLE's board of directors approved the building of a fiber network in one of GLE's nine service districts.
 The pilot project, which began build-out in 2018, connected its first Truestream internet subscriber in Oct.
 2018.
-Three years later over 6,000 members are connected to this life changing service that is bringing high-speed internet and voice services to rural, underserved areas.
+Four years later more than 12,000 members are connected to this life-changing service that is bringing high-speed internet and voice services to rural, underserved areas.
 For more information visit truestreamfiber.com/.

-Value Added Services
+Value-Added Services